noloader/cryptopp-autotools/README.md

 Best performance is obtained with `-O3` because GCC (and other compiler) apply vectorization optimizations.
 If you are not forced to `-O2` by policy (like Debian or Fedora), then you should configure with a higher optimization enabled:

     CXXFLAGS="-DNDEBUG -g2 -O3" ./configure <other options>

-To update the library and the submodule perform the following.
-The `make clean` is needed because reconfigure'ing does not invalidate the previously built objects or artifacts.

-    cd cryptopp
-    git pull
-    git submodule update --remote

-    cp "$PWD/autotools/Makefile.am" "$PWD"
-    cp "$PWD/autotools/configure.ac" "$PWD"
-    cp "$PWD/autotools/libcryptopp.pc.in" "$PWD"

-    make clean

-Despite our efforts we have not been able to add the submodule to Crypto++ for seamless integration.
-If anyone knows how to add the submodule directly to the Crypto++ directory, then please provide the instructions.

 # ZIP Files